Ninja1672/Sprint1-Java/README.md

 * Add the ability to edit or remove lines within the file
 * Allow for the user to fully view the file
 * Allow basic sorting such as: display all games I've rated a 10
+* Error handling!
+Don't input a letter when it asks for a number.